energylink-global/arrakis-buildkite-plugin/README.md

 ## Options

 * `queue` - used to set the buildkite agent queue
+* `tf_vars_file` - the file you'd like to target
 * `tf_version` - used to specify the terraform docker tag that you would like to use

+## Extra

+This plugin has a three main requirements-

+* Ensure that plans are always run against the correct environment.
+* Ensure that we can update terraform easily and centrally
+* Enable a traditional dev » staging » production workflow

+Terraform updates often require tweaks to the  init / plan / apply plans - by centrally managing these commands (via the Bitbucket/Buildkite module), repos more easily be kept up to date.

+Multi environment repos typically have 2 different state files - production and staging.
+It could be disastrous to apply a terraform plan against the wrong state file.

+In order to overcome the multi-environment problem, we simply keep the two tfvars files in the same repo

+* production.tfvars
+* staging.tfvars

+The tfvars file contain a reference to the state file they will be applied against - thereby preventing the wrong tfvars being applied to the wrong state.

+## Tfvars file selection logic

+There are three ways to select which tfvars file to run when you call this plugin:

+1. Commit just a single tfvars file to your repo.
+We'll use that one.

+2. Specify the tfvars file in the plugin with the `tf_vars_file` variable.
+We'll use that one.

+3. Don't do either of the above.
+We'll use `staging.tfvars`.

+## masterplan stage

+If you run this plugin on the staging branch, you get an extra magic pipeline step called masterplan.
+This basically triggers a new build from this commit against production.tfvars.
+This will encourage you to continually deploy workign changes from staging to production.